Afghanistan–India relations: Bilateral relations under the re-established Islamic Emirate

 By 10 August 2021 India had closed all its consulates and shifted personnel to Kabul.
 Following partial evacuation of these personnel from Afghanistan, the Kabul embassy remained functioning with reduced capacity.
 The Kabul Embassy was evacuated on 17 August 2021, and was re-established on 23 June 2022.

 Amidst a worsening humanitarian situation, India started sending aid to Afghanistan in December 2021.
 India will handover the aid, part of a larger regional and global effort, to the World Health Organisation present in the region.
 Land routes from India to Afghanistan are via Pakistan, and accordingly India and Pakistan have discussed necessary modalities.
-India's wheat diplomacy to Afghanistan continues its decade old practice to support the larger regional and global effort to reduce food insecurity in the country.
+India's wheat diplomacy to Afghanistan continues its decade-old practice to support the larger regional and global effort to reduce food insecurity in the country.

+On 8 January 2025, Indian Foreign Secretary Vikram Misri met with Afghan Foreign Minister Amir Khan Muttaqi during a visit to Dubai.
+The meeting represented the most significant action taken by India in developing relations with Afghanistan since the fall of Kabul in 2021.
+During the meeting, Misri pledged that the Indian government "would consider engaging in development projects in the near future, in addition to the ongoing humanitarian assistance program,” according to a statement released by the Indian Foreign Ministry.
+The officials also discussed the possibility of Afghan businesses using the Iranian Chabahar port for the import and export of goods involving India.
+The meeting occurred within the backdrop of increased tensions between the Afghan and Pakistani governments due to clashes along the border between the countries.

+On 9 October 2025, Afghan Foreign Minister Amir Khan Muttaqi visited India for the first time since the Taliban returned to power.
+India reaffirmed support for Afghanistan and upgraded its Kabul technical mission to embassy status.
+While the visit was underway, Pakistan attacked TTP targets in Kabul, drawing condemnation from the Islamic Emirate government.
+Indian External Minister S. Jaishankar called Pakistan a "shared threat" for both India and Afghanistan.
+On 12 October, Muttaqi invited India to invest in Afghanistan’s minerals, agriculture, and sports sectors, and requested the opening of the Wagah border to facilitate trade, describing it as the fastest route between the two countries.